 Alejandro Parini is the Director of the School of Languages and International Studies at University of Belgrano, Argentina.
 He is also a professor of English linguistics and translation at the University of Buenos Aires, Argentina and serves as a visiting professor at City University, London.

-You should have formal education of at least 2 years at the university level in both languages and be able to read, write and speak both languages at a university level as well.
+You should have formal education of at least 2 years at the university level in both languages to be able to professionally read, and write.

 You should be familiar with using a personal computer, mouse, and keyboard.
 You should be comfortable in a Windows or Mac environment, and have the ability to launch and close activities.

 The instructional materials required for this course are included in enrollment and will be available online.

 If you’re seeking professional recognition in the field of translation, a course certified by the American Translators Association (ATA) is an excellent start.
 The ATA’s goal is to encourage the professional development of interpreters and translators, through certifications, conferences, and publications.
 Translation and interpretation skills are useful in many industries, and the ATA’s 11,000 members include teachers, hospital and university employees, and government officials.
 Whether you’re new to the translator and interpreter field or are a professional in a related industry looking to broaden your skillset, enrolling in a course certified by the ATA can provide additional career opportunities.

 Yes, ed2go courses are completely online.
 However, keep in mind that not all certifying bodies or industry-specific certifications are recognized internationally.
 Please review your country’s regulations prior to enrolling in courses that prepare for certification.